 In 2022, each of the additional compensation retainers was paid 50% in cash and 50% in common stock.
 All retainers were paid in quarterly installments on the first day of each quarter.
-The stock portion of the retainer was issued in shares of common stock calculated by dividing the dollar value of the applicable retainer by the trailing 20-day average closing price of our common stock as reported on the NYSE (the closing price of our common stock as reported on the NYSE (the closing price of our common stock as reported on the NYSE on any day is that day's "Closing Price").
+The stock portion of the retainer was issued in shares of common stock calculated by dividing the dollar value of the applicable retainer by the trailing 20-day average closing price of our common stock as reported on the NYSE on any day is that day's "Closing Price").